 Beverages.
 Try avoiding hot drinks and caffeine.
 Keep a log for a few weeks of when you’re flushing and if it’s associated with certain drinks.
 If there is no association, great, there’s no need to stop that beverage.
 If there is a beverage that’s causing problems, you may be able to find a substitute.

 Weather.
 Practice good sun protection and avoid the extremes of hot and cold temperatures that aggravate symptoms of rosacea.
-Limit exposure to sunlight, wear a hat, and use broad-spectrum sunscreens with an SPF of 15 or higher in the winter and 30 or higher in the summer.
+Limit exposure to sunlight, wear a hat, and use broad-spectrum sunscreens with an SPF of 15 or higher in the winter and 30 or higher in the summer (here are some that I like).

 Facial scrubs.
 Rubbing will tend to irritate reddened skin.
 Avoid rubbing, scrubbing, or massaging the face.